 Prince Henry was created Earl Marshall of England.

-Henry imposed economic sanctions on Maximillian, Holy Roman Emperor, because he had declared his support for Perkin Warbeck.
+King Henry imposed economic sanctions on Maximilian, Holy Roman Emperor, because he had declared his support for Perkin Warbeck.

 1494 (31st October)